mback2k/django-webgcal/README.md

 - DEFAULT_FROM_EMAIL
 - SECRET_KEY

-All other settings are pre-configured inside basesettings.py, which can be imported using the following line in your settings.py:
+All other settings are pre-configured inside settings/base.py, which can be imported using the following line in your settings/{env}.py:

-    from basesettings import *
+    from .base import *

-A basic development environment can be launched using the pre-configured devsettings.py.
+A basic development environment can be launched using the pre-configured settings/dev.py.

 Installation
 ------------